AprilMelnick/Gadgets-4-You/README.md

 ## Deliverable

-In this project prepare a presentation for the company’s CMO, using your findings from the data provided in the CVS file and the answers to the questions shared by Gadgets4You.
+In this project prepare a presentation for the company’s CMO, using your findings from the data provided in the CSV file and the answers to the questions shared by Gadgets4You.

 $~~~~~~~~~~$